[5 MIN READ]

 The demands on your time and attention can be never-ending.
 Reducing your non-essential commitments is one of the most effective ways you can declutter your life.
-Even though you may not be physically going as many places as you did before the pandemic, digital commitments can be draining too.

-- Create a list of priorities and then schedule your time accordingly.
+- Create a list of priorities, and then schedule your time accordingly.
 Re-evaluate the list regularly to ensure it’s still an accurate reflection of what you consider most important.

 Find a doctor

-At Providence, we offer the tools and resources you need to declutter and manage your healthcare needs conveniently and efficiently.
+At Providence, we offer the tools and resources you need to declutter and manage your health care needs conveniently and efficiently.
 You can find a specialist in our provider directory.
-Or you can search for a primary care doctor in your area.
+Or, you can search for a primary care doctor in your area.

 This information is not intended as a substitute for professional medical care.
-Always follow your healthcare professional’s instructions.
+Always follow your health care professional’s instructions.